Home > Vision Quest > Concept of Manhood

 A single act of bravery might elicit the passage of a youth to the company of Warriors by a ceremonial presentation of a feather or a bear claw.
 But bravery went beyond a single daring act.
 Bravery was expected at all times, in every circumstance.
 Courage made the man.

-But it wasn't the world of blood and guts that a youth had to face when searching for a meaning for his existance.
+But it wasn't the world of blood and guts that a youth had to face when searching for a meaning for his existence.
 It was deep into the spirit world that he had to venture.